Whistler Wide Sleeve Crochet Sweater Free Pattern

 dc = double crochet (Yarn over and insert hook into desired stitch.
 Yarn over and pull through the stitch.
 You now have three loops on your hook.
 Yarn over and pull through the first two loops.
 You now have two loops on your hook.
 Yarn over and pull through all two loops)

-BS = bead stitch (1dc into the required st. *Yarn over, insert hook behind the post of the dc from right to left, and pull up a loop.
+BS = bead stitch BS (1dc into the required st. *Yarn over, insert hook behind the post of the dc from right to left, and pull up a loop.
 You should have 3 loops on the hook.
 Repeat * one more time around the same dc post.
 You should now have 5 loops on the hook.
 Repeat * one more time around the same dc post.
 You should now have 7 loops on the hook.
-Yarn over and pull through first 6 loops.
-Yarn over and pull through remaining 2 loops on hook)
+Yarn over and pull through all loops).

 sl st = slip stitch (Insert hook into desired stitch.
 Yarn over and pull through the stitch and the loop on your hook)